Research at the Center

 — funded by U.S. Department of Labor-ODEP

-A collaboration with The Institute for Community Inclusion, the project provides key policy research and analysis on employment challenges for individuals with disabilities as part of this national technical assistance center.
+A collaboration with The Institute for Community Inclusion, the project provided key policy research and analysis on employment challenges for individuals with disabilities as part of this national technical assistance center.
 The Center provides training and technical assistance to stimulate opportunity for participation in the workforce development system by Americans with disabilities.

 One Source